 - Have students score each others essays while referencing the state rubric.

 - Discuss the process and repeat.

 We do expository (about to be renamed argumentative) in both 7th and 9th grade.
-You can set up an 11 minute essay presentation for any style.
-Here is how my powerpoint is set up:
+You can set up a timed essay presentation for any style.
+Here is how my PowerPoint is set up:

 - first slide outlines the rule- NEVER STOP WRITING.
 If I see them stop, I take it up and give them a zero.
 That’s how important this rule is to the process.

 - then the prompt is given and they write it at the top of their paper